womanly-corp/audiomob-flutter-plugin/README.md

    flutter pub get
    ```

-3. Configure Android project in your Flutter project (required to provide private AAR file):
+3. Setup Android plugin in your Flutter project to provide private AAR file:

    a.
-Create new folder `audioadmob-plugin` in your Android project (use path `android`).
+Create new folder `audiomob-plugin` in your Android project (use path `android`).

    b.
-Add `audioadmob-plugin/build.gradle.kts` to the new `audioadmob-plugin` folder.
+Add `audiomob-plugin/build.gradle.kts` to the new `audiomob-plugin` folder with the following content:

    ```gradle.kts
    configurations.maybeCreate("default")